The Personal Injury Law Changes in Florida 2023

 Compensation

-As most of us know, health insurance frequently carries high premiums and high deductibles and copays.
-Defendants will now be able to present evidence of what private health insurance would pay for future medical expenses.
+As most of us know, health insurance frequently carries high premiums. high deductibles and copays.
+Defendants can now present evidence of what private health insurance would pay for future medical expenses.
 This ignores the fact that just because a plaintiff has health insurance today doesn’t mean they will have it in the future.

-Perhaps even more troubling, the bill lets a personal injury case defendant use the Medicare or Medicaid reimbursement rate if the plaintiff doesn’t have health insurance at all, even if the plaintiff does not qualify for Medicare or Medicaid.
+Perhaps even more troubling, the bill lets a personal injury case defendant use the Medicare or Medicaid reimbursement rate if the plaintiff doesn’t have health insurance, even if the plaintiff does not qualify for Medicare or Medicaid.
 Medicare and Medicaid reimburse for medical procedures at a much lower rate than private health insurance.

 This legislative change essentially creates two separate classes of plaintiffs entirely based on their health insurance status.
-This is a change that will surely be challenged under the Florida and US Constitution.
+This change will surely be challenged under the Florida and US Constitution.

 Contact the Hunter Law team today – the best personal injury lawyers in Tampa – 813-287-2227